What is an IRA: Individual Retirement Account guide

 • IRAs will give you access to investment options you would not have with employer-sponsored accounts such as 401(K) and 403(b).

-• Since employer-sponsored accounts come with higher fees, opening an IRA can help you lower management fees
+• Since employer-sponsored accounts have higher fees, opening an IRA can help you lower management fees.

 • IRAs can help you lower your retirement taxes.
-Instead of putting everything in 401(K) where you pay tax on all of your distributions, you can contribute to a Roth IRA.
+Instead of putting everything in 401(K), where you pay tax on all your distributions, you can contribute to a Roth IRA.
 The contributions to your Roth IRA will be tax-free during retirement.

 Is 401k the same as an individual retirement account?

-No. A 401(k) and an Individual Retirement Account (IRA) are not the same, although they are both types of retirement accounts.
-A 401k is a type of retirement plan that is offered by an employer, where employees can contribute a portion of their pre-tax salary into this account.
+No. Although they are both types of retirement accounts, a 401(k) and an Individual Retirement Account (IRA) are not the same.
+A 401k is an employer’s retirement plan where employees can contribute a portion of their pre-tax or after-tax wages to this account.
 The employer may match these contributions up to a certain amount.

-On the other hand, an IRA is a type of account that an individual opens on their own, independent of their employer.
+On the other hand, an IRA is an account that an individual opens independently of their employers.
 Like a 401k, contributions to an IRA may be tax-deductible, depending on the individual’s income and other factors.
-However, there are different types of IRAs, such as a traditional IRA and a Roth IRA, each of which has different rules about contributions and tax deductions.
+However, there are different types of IRAs, such as a traditional IRA and a Roth IRA, each with different rules about contributions and tax benefits.

 More retirement tips